 \subsection{Proof of Theorem~\ref{th:Coxeter-orbifolds}}

 Theorem~\ref{th:Coxeter-orbifolds} is a special case of Theorem~\ref{th:general-GPS}: $\Delta_i$ is just the group generated by reflections in all the walls of $P_i$ excepting the supporting hyperplane $H$ of the facet $F$.
-Then it remains to see from the contruction, that $\Gamma_0$ is generated by reflections in hyperplanes that are orthogonal to $H$.
+Then it remains to see from the construction, that $\Gamma_0$ is generated by reflections in hyperplanes that are orthogonal to $H$.

-Here we explicitely use the fact that $F$ meets its adjacent facets at even angles.
+Here we explicitly use the fact that $F$ meets its adjacent facets at even angles.
 Indeed, let $H$ and the supporting hyperplane $H'_j$ of a facet $F'_j$ of $P_j$ form the same angle $\pi/2m$ for $j=1, 2$.
 Then the stabiliser of $H \cap H'_j$ in both $\Gamma_{P_1}$ and $\Gamma_{P_2}$ is the dihedral group of order $2m$.
 This implies that there exists a reflection $r''$ in $\Gamma_{P_1} \cap \Gamma_{P_2}$ with mirror $H''$ orthogonal to $H$.
 This reflection $r''$ leaves $H$ invariant, and thus $r'' \in \Gamma_0$.
-This implies that the stabiliser $\Gamma_0$ contains all reflections whose mirrors (intersected with $H$) bound the facet $F$ inside the hyperplane $H$.
-On the other hand, it is clear that the fundamental domain $\Gamma_0$ in $H \simeq \HH^{n-1}$ contains $F$, and thus they coincide, and $\Gamma_0$ is indeed generated by reflections in hyperplanes orthogonal to $H$.
+This means that the stabiliser $\Gamma_0$ contains all reflections whose mirrors (intersected with $H$) bound the facet $F$ inside the hyperplane $H$.
+On the other hand, it is clear that the fundamental domain of $\Gamma_0$ in $H \cong \HH^{n-1}$ contains $F$, and thus coincides with $F$.
+Hence, $\Gamma_0$ is indeed generated by reflections in hyperplanes orthogonal to $H$.